NBISweden/workshop-epigenomics-RTDs/docs/index.rst

 ==========================================================

+Epigenomics Data Analysis: from Bulk to Single Cell

 Online workshop open for PhD students, postdocs, researchers and other employees within Swedish academia.
 This course is organised by the National Bioinformatics Infrastructure Sweden (NBIS).